GRAPHIC NOVEL TALKS, MASTERCLASSES, WORKSHOPS

 Workshops: For children and adults.
 These sessions include an illustrated talk, and the participants also get to create their own characters and comics.
 We provide support, professional advice and feedback.
 The content can be varied to accommodate different age groups, or be more workshop oriented.
 With Q & A and book signing.

-Audience: We can adapt the content of our sessions to suit different age groups: children, young adults and adults.
-We prefer talking to large audiences (e.g. assemblies for schools) but also enjoy talking to any smaller groups and classes.
+Audience: We can adapt the content of our sessions to suit different age groups: children (8-12, 12-16), young adults and adults.
+Our preference is for large audiences (e.g. assemblies for schools) but we also enjoy talking to smaller groups or classes, and speaking to older children.

-Content: We love to show the process involved in making graphic novels, and how we go about creating our own books and comic stories, as well as revealing some of the secrets of character design and story development.
-Our talks and workshops are illustrated, and we like to finish up by showing short animations.
+Content: We love to show the process involved in making graphic novels, and how we go about creating our own books and comic stories, how we adapted fairy tales into graphic novels, as well as revealing some of the secrets of character design and story development.
+Our talks and workshops are illustrated, and we like to finish up by showing short trailers.

 Session lengths: A session usually lasts for a maximum of one hour, or for schools, a period.
 We are happy to deliver one-off sessions, or strings of several sessions where participants can get to develop their own projects and ideas.

-Fees are in accordance with the Scottish Book Trust fees (session costs plus expenses).
-We are part of the Scottish Book Trust's Live Literature Scheme and members of the Society of Authors.
+Fees are in accordance with the Scottish Book Trust rates (session costs plus expenses).
+We are part of the Scottish Book Trust’s Live Literature Scheme and members of the Society of Authors.

 Wow!
 What a fantastic day!!
 It was lovely to see the children so engaged, and the work presented at an interesting level for them.